 - Bob Marley – live reggae music every night.

-- Pat O’Brien’s – a themed restaurant and bar featuring ‘dualing pianos’ and the world-famous signature ‘hurricane’ drink!
+- Pat O’Brien’s – a themed restaurant and bar featuring ‘dealing pianos’ and the world-famous signature ‘hurricane’ drink!

 - Hard Rock Orlando – the largest of the Hard Rock venues featuring live music and a nostalgic rock ‘n’ roll theme.

-- The Groove nightclub – a dance club playing the best in 70s and 80s and dance music.
-Orlando night life for under 21s – The Groove hosts teen nights for 15-19 year olds.
+- The Groove nightclub – a dance club playing the best in the 70s and 80s and dance music.
+Orlando nightlife for under 21s – The Groove hosts teen nights for 15-19-year-olds.